-Late periods or missed periods may happen for a variety of reasons apart from pregnancy.
-Common causes of missed or irregular periods range from hormonal imbalances to serious medical issues.
-Let’s discuss the main reasons for a missed period and when you should contact a doctor.
+Missed or late periods may happen for a variety of reasons apart from pregnancy.
+Common causes of missed or irregular periods range from hormonal imbalances to medical issues.
+Let’s discuss the main reasons for a missed period and when it’s time to contact a health care provider.

-There are two times in a woman’s life when it’s normal to have irregular periods: when you first start having them (puberty) and at the beginning of menopause.
-On average, most women usually get their periods every 28 days.
-But a menstrual cycle in a healthy woman can last anywhere from 21 to 35 days.
-Apart from puberty, menopause, and pregnancy, a missed period may be an indication of a health issue.
+There are several times in a person’s life when irregular periods are expected: when a person first starts having periods (puberty), during breastfeeding, and at the beginning of perimenopause (the transitional stage that precedes menopause).
+On average, most people get their periods every 28 days.
+But a healthy person’s menstrual cycle can last from 21 to 35 days.
+Apart from puberty, menopause, and pregnancy, a missed period may indicate a health issue.

 Is it possible to miss a period for a month?

-Yes, you may have a missed period for a whole month for many reasons other than pregnancy.
+Yes, you may have a missed period for many reasons other than pregnancy.
 The reasons why you miss your period for a month may include stress, low body weight, obesity, polycystic ovary syndrome (PCOS), use of birth control, certain chronic diseases, early perimenopause, and thyroid issues.

-No period for three months: is it okay?
+No period for three months: Is this normal?

 Not having your period for three months or more is known as secondary amenorrhea.
 This can happen for a variety of reasons.
-Natural causes of an absence of menstruation for three months include menopause, pregnancy, and breastfeeding.
-Certain lifestyle factors including stress and excessive exercise may also cause it.
-Furthermore, having excessive body fat or low body fat may also cause a missed period.
-Tumors on the pituitary gland or hypo-/hyperactivity of the thyroid gland can also cause hormonal disbalances and trigger secondary amenorrhea.
-Low levels of estrogen or high levels of testosterone can also cause a missed period.
+Natural causes of an absence of menstruation for three months include perimenopause, pregnancy, and breastfeeding.
+Certain lifestyle factors like stress and excessive exercise may also cause it.
+Furthermore, having either excessive or low body fat can also cause a missed period.
+Tumors on the pituitary gland or a hypoactive/hyperactive thyroid gland can also lead to hormonal imbalances and trigger secondary amenorrhea.
+Low levels of estrogen or high levels of testosterone can also result in a missed period.

 Genetic disorders such as Swyer syndrome and Turner syndrome result in a lack of menstruation without proper hormone replacement therapy.
-Some women experience a missed period because of medications such as antidepressants, antipsychotics, chemotherapy drugs, and medicines to treat hypertension.
-You could also have no period for three months or more if you have just stopped taking birth control pills.
+Some people experience a missed period because of medications such as antidepressants, antipsychotics, or chemotherapy drugs.
+You could also notice no period for three months or more if you have just stopped taking birth control pills.

-Physical defects including problems in your reproductive organs could also cause delayed or missed periods.
+Physical issues like problems in your reproductive organs could also cause delayed or missed periods.

 You can calculate the length of your menstrual cycle by counting from the first day of one period to the first day of the next.
-Typical menstrual cycles range from 21 to 35 days.
-If you are getting your periods within this range, then they are normal.
+Typically, menstrual cycles range from 21 to 35 days.
+If your periods are within this range, then there’s probably no cause for concern.